Portrait of Ryan W. Stahl

 • Indiana University (B.A.
 2001, with distinction)

 Ryan is a partner at Scherer Smith & Kenny LLP, where he is active in all aspects of civil litigation, with a focus on employment litigation and counseling.
-Ryan’s practice includes work in various forums, including California state court, federal district court, federal bankruptcy court, and administrative bodies such as the California Labor Commissioner’s Office.
-During his time with Scherer Smith & Kenny LLP, Ryan has handled a diverse array of matters, including but not limited to complex contractual and licensing disputes, copyright matters, adversary bankruptcy proceedings, real property disputes, probate matters, landlord-tenant disputes, and both plaintiff- and defense-side employment litigation.
-Ryan is also a member of the Bar Association of San Francisco’s Legal Ethics Committee.
+For nearly fifteen years, he has served as outside employment counsel to small and mid-sized companies throughout California.
+Ryan’s litigation practice includes work in various forums, including California state courts, federal district courts, federal bankruptcy courts, and administrative bodies such as the California Labor Commissioner’s Office and Civil Rights Department.